 But the mayor’s decision to change the destination of the funds granted by Congress has caused him to be investigated by authorities as residents determined to lodge a complaint against him to the General Accounting Office for the misspent 3 million lempiras.

 In December, Revistazo.com requested information regarding the investigation and audit about the case from the General Accounting Office.
-Journalist Bessy Flores, from the Public Relations department, said that because of the change of administration in Honduras, this information could not be processed until the new year.
+Journalist Bessy Flores, from the Public Relations Department, said that because of the change of administration in Honduras, this information could not be processed until the new year.

-Carlos Segura Aroca also is on the list of functionaries being investigated by the District Attorney’s Anti-Corruption office for the ilicit gain, during the administration of deposed President, Manuel Zelaya Rosales.
+Carlos Segura Aroca also is on the list of functionaries being investigated by the District Attorney’s Anti-Corruption office for the illicit gain, during the administration of deposed President, Manuel Zelaya Rosales.
 But Segura Aroca defends himself.
-“The General Accounting Office showed with checks from our municipality and clear documentation the projects we’ve carried out.
+“The General Accounting Office showed with checks from our municipality and clear documentation of the projects we’ve carried out.
 We are just waiting for their report.”

 Revistazo.com will follow up on this case and in the future will inform its readers of the results of the investigation and actions of the General Accounting Office regarding this case which demonstrates the grave problems in both the supervision of funds dispersed by Congress and the improvisation and lack of planning of local government authorities.